The new law extends the rights of individuals and requires organisations holding personal data to comply with a new stricter set of rules.

-The GDPR comes into effect on 25 May 2018.
-Changes will include the following.
+The GDPR itself, which operates alongside the new Data Protection Act, came into effect on 25 May 2018.

 New rights for data subjects